IWinarto/qrng/README.md

 ![](https://latex.codecogs.com/gif.latex?$16^{2048}&space;-&space;1$) with one very important property, assuming the underlying distribution is truly random:

-    the custom range that the user specified is still uniformly random.
+    any custom range that the user specified is still uniformly random.

 Details of the algorithm that preserves uniform randomness of custom ranges will be provided in this document in the future.
 If you want to read about it now, a detailed although incomplete explanation of the algorithm is provided under